ROCm/rocm_smi_lib/tests/rocm_smi_test/gtest/docs/faq.md

 ## My death test hangs (or seg-faults).
 How do I fix it?

 In googletest, death tests are run in a child process and the way they work is delicate.
-To write death tests you really need to understand how they work.
+To write death tests you really need to understand how they work—see the details at [Death Assertions](reference/assertions.md#death) in the Assertions Reference.
-Please make sure you have read [this](advanced.md#how-it-works).

 In particular, death tests don't like having multiple threads in the parent process.
 So the first thing you can try is to eliminate creating threads outside of `EXPECT_DEATH()`.
-For example, you may want to use [mocks](../../googlemock) or fake objects instead of real ones in your tests.
+For example, you may want to use mocks or fake objects instead of real ones in your tests.

 Sometimes this is impossible as some library you must use may be creating threads before `main()` is even reached.
 In this case, you can try to minimize